 2..
 Never bring another guest who has not been invited.
 If you want to bring someone, you absolutely must ask permission from your hostess several days before the dinner.
 Even then, do not expect your hostess to accept your guest.

 Formal dinners are hosted at dining room tables that sit a specific number of people.
 If your hostess has already sent out her invitations, there may be no room for your guest.
 So, under no reason should you ever bring a guest without telling your hostess.

 3..
 The minute you arrive, your first task is to greet your hostess.
-You should not speak to anyone else before your hostess.
 This is showing your hostess respect and appreciation for the beautiful evening she is about to provide you.

-9..
+8..
 Wherever your host, hostess, or the butler directs you to sit at the dinner table, this is where you should sit.
 Do not trade chairs.
 Do not drag a chair to sit next to a friend.
 Do not complain about the seating arrangement.
 Do not frown or show displeasure.
-You should not want your neighbor to think you don’t want to sit next to him or her.
 Sit where you are directed to sit with a smile or pleasant nod.